Kruecke/build-phoenix-machine/README.md

 # build-phoenix-machine
-Build a Ubuntu or CentOS Virtualbox VM and install Phoenix from sources.
+Build a Ubuntu Virtualbox VM and install Phoenix from sources.